Import OpenTelemetry Data

 6

-Additionally, to ensure the IP on the Span sending side is passed to DeepFlow, add the following configuration:
+Additionally, to ensure the sender's IP of the Span is passed to DeepFlow, add the following configuration:

 processors: